meashiri/ctf-writeups/gh-pages/content/posts/202309-buckeyeCTF/index.md

 print(f"Read {len(hex_lines)} lines from file")

+# initialize the last 11 bytes of the key using space as the padding character.
 for i, x in enumerate(spaces_CT):
     keys[7+i] = x ^ ord(' ')

 print(keys)

+# work backwards by guessing the next character of any password that is easy to guess.
+# I used a password that was all sevens.
 while (first_known_key > 0):
     print(f"First known key position : {first_known_key}")
     for x in hex_lines: